A Better Tomorrow: Box office

-A Better Tomorrow has been re-released several times, such as in 2011 for the film's 25th anniversary of its Japanese release, and in 2016 for its 30th anniversary in Korea.
-In 2014, it was announced that the Shanghai International Film Festival, in collaboration with sponsor Jaeger-LeCoultre and film preservation laboratory L'Immagine Ritrovata, would begin restoring A Better Tomorrow the following year.
-This project was started in January 2015 and completed in May; the restored film would be screened at the 2015 Shanghai International Film Festival, as well as the Hong Kong International Film Festival in 2016.
-A 4K remastered version was released theatrically in Japan on 22 April 2022 to celebrate the 35th anniversary of the film's Japanese release date.
-In North America, a remastered version will be screened as part of the Hong Kong Cinema Classics retrospective presented by Shout!
-Studios and GKIDS.
-First shown at the American Cinematheque and the IFC Center in August 2025, the programme will continue throughout 2026 in multiple cities across the United States and Canada.

 Despite the movie's popularity across Asia, it never received a theatrical release in mainland China.
 (Note: At the time of the film's release, the mainland Chinese government enforced a strict quota of non-mainland-produced films that could be shown in the country.)
 This did not stop Chinese audiences from watching pirated bootleg copies of the film that were smuggled into the mainland.
 However, on 17 November 2017, Cantonese and Mandarin dubs of the remastered version were officially released in the country, grossing over on its opening weekend.
 The film went on to gross over during its mainland theatrical run.